Escha van den Bogerd

 Joy de Geus

 Joy originally trained as a graphic designer.
-She developed her drawing and watercolour painting during five years living on the Chatham Islands, painting the landscape and people.
-Moving to Europe where she lived for fifteen years, Joy studied Art at graduate and post graduate level in universities in France, Holland and Italy.
+She developed her drawing and watercolour painting during five years living on the Chatham Islands, painting the landscape and portraits of the islanders.
+Moving to Europe where she lived for fifteen years, Joy studied art at graduate and post graduate level in universities in France, Holland and Italy.
 Returning to New Zealand she began teaching art part time and became involved with Wellington art, participating in various exhibitions and events.
-Appreciation of her clean but detailed style of painting has steadily grown and in 2008 she won first prize at Watercolour New Zealand's national exhibition.
-She then returned to Holland for 18 months where she painted on commission.
-Now back in Wellington Joy paints scenes of Wellington and is in demand as a commission artist.
+Appreciation of her clean and often highly detailed watercolours steadily grew and in 2008 she won first prize at Watercolour New Zealand's national exhibition.
+She then spent 18 months in Holland, where her parents had emigrated from, painting on commission.
+Now settled in Wellington, Joy paints scenes of the city in her own signature style, making full use of those typical New Zealand blues and greens that define the landscape.

 Jane is a Wellington based visual artist who produces paintings and prints of still life,landscapes and figurative narratives in a colourful expressionist style.
 In 2010 she graduated from Massey University with a Graduate Diploma of Fine Arts, majoring in painting.
 Her artworks and published art books are held in the permanent public collections of Massey University,The National Library of New Zealand,The Hocken Library, Te Papa Library and Parliament House Wellington.